 While the majority of cenotes—water-filled sinkholes that dot the Yucatán Peninsula—are dramatically located underground, a few are at ground level.
-The Xlacah cenote is one such place, making it one of the few swimming holes where you can go for a dip while looking out over Maya ruins.
+The Xlacah cenote is one such place, making it one of the few cenotes where you can visit a cenote and Maya ruins in one place.

 The Xlacah cenote is located in the middle of the archaeological zone of Dzibilchaltún, and it’s believed to have been the main freshwater source for the ancient Maya inhabitants of the city.
 The story of Dizibilchaltún began around 500 BC when the first populations settled here, partly enticed by the presence of the cenote, which was an endless source of freshwater.
 The surface area of the pool is only part of a large water system that encompasses underground tunnels and a maximum depth of almost 150 feet.
 The ancient city reached its apex between the third and sixth centuries, and during this period many wells were dug throughout the area.